-Create a new RAID configuration before selecting the boot drive from a RAID set.
-For more details, refer to 5.2.1 Creating a RAID set: Using New Configuration.
+You must have created a new RAID configuration before you can select the boot drive from a RAID set.
+See section 5.2.1 Creating a RAID set: Using New Configuration for details.

-To select the boot drive from a BAID set:
+To select the boot drive from a BAID set